 - A copy of the company’s Articles of Incorporation (this is only required if the Articles of Incorporation has changed since becoming an ADMC)

 - Documentation of tax law compliance or Certificate of Good Standing from the state in which the DMC is incorporated, or has its principal office, and for each DMC office, branch, subsidiary, and affiliate.(if different from the state/province/country in which the DMC is incorporated, when required by law.)
 Note that accreditation can only be granted to offices of the DMC in states/provinces/countries from which a Documentation of tax law compliance or Certificate of Good Standing is provided.

 - Balance sheet current within 90 days of application attesting to the company’s financial status or a letter of financial standing from your CPA (Certified Public Accountant) or equivalent.

 - Lawsuit(s) resolution (if applicable)

-- Membership Certificates of applicable Convention and Visitors Bureau (CVB)/Destination Marketing Organization (DMO), Tourist Bureau, local Chamber of Commerce organization.
+- Membership Certificates of applicable Convention and Visitors Bureau (CVB)/Destination Organization (DO), Tourist Bureau, local Chamber of Commerce organization.

-- Certificates of Insurance/evidence of coverages required that are in DMC name and not in the name of the clients.
+- Certificates of Insurance/evidence of general liability coverage in the amount of $2 million that are in the DMC name and not in the name of the clients.